 Focus on your posture.
 Notice if you are drawing your shoulders forward while working at a desk.
 Notice if you tend to jut your chin forward.
 Try to pinpoint what sorts of activities aggravate the pain, then avoid or modify those activities, when possible.
 Your physician may suggest a hand or wrist brace, which helps with the alignment of the carpal tunnel.
 Gentle exercise, drinking enough water, and eating a low sodium diet are some ways to help reduce fluid retention which contribute to this condition.

 Prenatal yoga can provide the exercise the body needs to increase circulation and help move fluid through the body.
-In my prenatal yoga class, at Hilltop Yoga, I commonly teach postures that help reduce tension in the muscles of the arm, hands and wrists.
-I like to emphasize being mindful of your posture, something that you can bring to your workspace and daily life, which will, in turn, alleviate symptoms.
+In my prenatal yoga classes, I commonly teach postures that help reduce tension in the muscles of the arm, hands and wrists.
+I like to emphasize being mindful of your posture, something that you can bring to your work space and daily life, which will, in turn, alleviate symptoms.
 The movements we use in my prenatal yoga class can help you correct and maintain good posture through your pregnancy.
 Stretches and postures learned in class can help decrease tension in the shoulders, neck and arms, which may help prevent fluid from gathering in these regions.
 There are simple movements that you can incorporate into your day that just take a moment or two.
 Stretching the fingers out wide with the palms open will feel good and and is beneficial.
 You can lift the arms and make gentle circles with the wrists.
 Keeping the chest lifted, while the shoulders relax will keep tension from creeping into the upper back.
 Some simple chest and back openers as described in this post can also help.

 If you already have carpal tunnel, avoid placing the wrists at a ninety degree angle.
 Some yoga postures that apply pressure to the wrists, such as downward facing dog, may not be advisable.
 Hands and knees postures, which can be beneficial in many ways, may be modified by placing a loose fist on the floor instead of a flat palm.
 Always listen to your body!